AyeniAmanda/The-Goose-Game-Kata/README.md

 # The-Goose-Game-Kata
  Implementation of the Goose Game kata.

-The project concerns a basic implementation of the goose game.There are also some unit tests
+The project concerns a basic implementation of the goose game.There are also some unit tests.

 If you have suggestions on how to improve or possibly rethink some parts of the code, I would be happy to receive them.